atulnarayanan/datasetapp/README.md

 ## Accessing the Dataset Application

-- Access via http://localhost to access the frontend
+- Access via http://localhost to access the frontend (running on port 80 via nginx)

 ## Import
 - Import any Dataset with different column types (int, float and str mainly considered here) and pick int and float fields for compute and plot.